 Moranis was always into plastics, collecting kawaii toys, blow-up chairs, and 60s costume jewelry, but it wasn’t until she was studying textile design at OCAD University in Toronto that she began experimenting with crafting her own huge blocks of Lucite from scratch.
 Colouring, mixing, and cooking the liquid plastic requires calculation and precision, which appealed to her scientific background; Moranis studied psychology and neuroscience before a detour in Amsterdam changed her course and eventually led her to art school.

 “Lucite completely took over my life,” she says.
-Early experiments were candy-colored, marbled, and elaborate, echoing the fantastical, sculptural cakes she was also creating at the time.
+Early experiments were candy-coloured, marbled, and elaborate, echoing the fantastical, sculptural cakes she was also creating at the time.
 “I was super obsessed with this material.
 I thought, ‘How do I get this on my body?’”

 In a 2015 Corey Moranis lookbook, a model balances on two clear Lucite blocks like deconstructed glass slippers, a premonition of the elementalism that would come to define Moranis’ jewelry.
 “Lucite is light and comfortable to wear, but substantial in appearance,” she explains.
 “The jewelry doesn’t take over your look—it’s buildable, and it reads differently depending on the light.”